Delhi records 2,260 COVID-19 cases, 182 deaths; positivity rate drops to 3.58 pc | Health

 As per the latest health bulletin, these new fatalities pushed the death toll due to COVID-19 in the national capital to 23,013.

-The number of active cases of the disease in the city stands at 2,260, Delhi Health Minister Satyendar Jain said on Twitter.
+The number of daily cases in the city is 2,260, Delhi Health Minister Satyendar Jain said on Twitter.

-''These are the lowest numbers after 31 March.
-Still need to take all precautions and follow covid appropriate behavior,'' he added.
+''These are lowest numbers after 31 March.
+Still need to take all precautions and follow covid appropriate behaviour,'' he added.

 Delhi had recorded 3,846 COVID-19 cases and 235 deaths on Wednesday, 3,231 cases and 233 deaths on Thursday, and 3,009 cases and 252 deaths on Friday.